JudexMars/JudexMars/README.md

 - 👋 Hi, I’m @JudexMars
 - 👀 I’m interested in dissecting girls.
 Did you know I'm utterly insane?
-- 🌱 I’m currently learning new paths to world domination.
+- 🌱 I’m currently learning new paths to the ascension.
-- 💞️ I’m looking to collaborate on dangerous yet thrilling activities.
+- 💞️ I’m looking to collaborate on studying cosmic entities.
 - 📫 How to reach me?
-I'll find you myself.
+Please use my telegram: @daniel_elfman

 <!---
 JudexMars/JudexMars is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.